Tracardi/tracardi/README.md

 >
 > Notice that when type `http://localhost:9200` as ELASTIC_HOST you try to connect to Elastic on localhost.
 This means that you're
 > connecting to the docker itself as localhost means local in docker.
 Obviously elastic is not there, so Tracardi will
-> never connect.
+> never connect what is why you see "Waiting for application startup" information.
 Pass external ip for elastic.
 This may be your laptop IP if you are running Tracardi locally, e.g. 192.168.1.143:9200.
 Please refer to Tracardi documentaion for more Trouble Shooting inforamtion.

 ## Start Tracardi GUI